Roxalis/roxalis.github.io/_posts/2019-07-26-true-crime.md

 [Murder in Massachusetts](https://harpers.org/archive/1936/03/murder-in-massachusetts/).
 Joseph F. Dinneen, Harper's Magazine, 1936.

+[The Case of the Scattered Dutchman](https://www.newyorker.com/magazine/1955/09/24/the-case-of-the-scattered-dutchman).
+A. J. Liebling, The New Yorker, 1955.

 [The End of Evil](https://believermag.com/the-end-of-evil/).
 Sarah Marshall,  The Believer, 2018.

 [The Hanging](https://www.theatlantic.com/magazine/archive/2013/03/the-hanging/309210/).
 Rich Shapiro, The Atlantic, 2011.